Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 1.png" width="600">

 If the one-shot is held for less time than the One-Shot Term, but a keycode is tapped in between, it behave like a regular modifier.
-The output of this sequence is `Ba`:

 <img src="png/OSoS 3.png" width="600">

 If the one-shot key is released before the One-Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.
-The output of this sequence is `A`:

 <img src="png/OSoS 4.png" width="600">